![]() deutsches Glossar |

 BERTH TRACK CIRCUIT

-BIDIRECTIONAL SIGNALING
+BIDIRECTIONAL SIGNALLING

-A signaling system for two-way
+A signalling system for two-way

 working.